Ballad of America, Inc.

 Ballad of America, Inc. is a nonprofit with tax-exempt status as a 501(c)(3) educational organization.

 Our mission is to preserve and celebrate music from America’s diverse cultural history.

 We envision an engaged and informed citizenry that respects people of varying backgrounds and appreciates how different cultures have contributed to America’s musical landscape.

 We develop and promote online resources and live events that encourage and enable:

 of the different cultures that have contributed to America’s musical landscape

 in music making and the continuation of musical traditions

-The music in America today is part of a continuum that reaches back to Colonial America and stretches across the Atlantic Ocean to the Old World.
+The music in America today is part of a continuum that reaches back to the Indigenous peoples and stretches across the Atlantic Ocean to the Old World.
 Music, instruments, and songs tell the story of the ordinary and extraordinary people who have populated the United States and propelled it into the 21st century.
 Not only do the lyrics directly reflect the hopes, fears, struggles, sorrows, triumphs, and humanity of the real people who lived history, but to follow the path taken by the music itself is to understand the great cultural stew that is the United States of America.